zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 deployed by the market creator, or by some external liquidity provider.
 After the pool is created, others may _join_ the liquidity pool by providing additional liquidity.
 When deploying liquidity into a pool, a liquidity provider will usually provide the same amount of complete sets of outcome tokens as ZTG ($x$ of each outcome token and $x$ ZTG).
 The current minimum for $x$ is 100, making a total value of 200 ZTG.

 For example, lets say the JWST market has no liquidity pool yet and Alice wishes to deploy a pool.
-First she mints 100 complete sets of outcome tokens, so she pays 100 ZTG into the prize pool of the market and receives 100 JWSTYES and 100 JWSTNO.
+First she mints 100 complete sets of outcome tokens, so she pays 100 ZTG into the prize pool of the market and receives 100 "Yes" and 100 "No".
 Then she transfers these outcome tokens plus 100 ZTG into the pool.
 The whole endeavor costs her 200 ZTG plus transaction costs and earns her 100 liquidity shares.

 Suppose now that the market ends and the balances of the pool are the following:
-63 JWSTYES, 89 JWSTNO, and 120 ZTG.
+63 "Yes", 89 "No", and 120 ZTG.
 The balance of ZTG has increased from trading fees.
 After market close, Alice withdraws her funds: The outcome tokens and 120 ZTG.
-If the JWST did not launch on December 18, then she can redeem the 89 JWSTNO for 89 ZTG from the prize pool.
+If the JWST did not launch on December 18, then she can redeem the 89 "No" for 89 ZTG from the prize pool.
 This means that she's made a gain of 9 ZTG for supplying liquidity to the pool.
-If, on the other hand, the JWST does launch December 18, Alice is left holding 120 ZTG and 63 JWSTYES (redeemable for 63 ZTG).
+If, on the other hand, the JWST does launch December 18, Alice is left holding 120 ZTG and 63 "Yes" (redeemable for 63 ZTG).
 As a result, Alice will incur a net loss of 17 ZTG, while many traders might realize a profit.

-For example, if the pool contains 100 ZTG and 100 JWSTYES and Alice buys 3 JWSTYES at 0.5 ZTG, then Alice transfers 1.5 ZTG into the pool and receives 3 JWSTYES from the pool, leaving the pool with 101.5 ZTG and 97 JWSTYES (ignoring transaction cost, trading fees and slippage).
+For example, if the pool contains 100 ZTG and 100 "Yes" and Alice buys 3 "Yes" at 0.5 ZTG, then Alice transfers 1.5 ZTG into the pool and receives 3 "Yes" from the pool, leaving the pool with 101.5 ZTG and 97 "Yes" (ignoring transaction cost, trading fees and slippage).

-Let's pretend that the automated market maker has now adjusted the price of JWSTYES to 0.6 ZTG and Bob wants to sell 5 JWSTYES.
-He would receive 3 ZTG from the pool and add 5 JWSTYES, leaving the pool at 98.5 ZTG and 102 JWSTYES (ignoring transaction cost, trading fees and slippage).
+Let's pretend that the automated market maker has now adjusted the price of "Yes" to 0.6 ZTG and Bob wants to sell 5 "Yes".
+He would receive 3 ZTG from the pool and add 5 "Yes", leaving the pool at 98.5 ZTG and 102 "Yes" (ignoring transaction cost, trading fees and slippage).

 Note that this means that trading can only happen when the liquidity pool is sufficiently deep.
-If the pool is too shallow, some trades may be impossible (Alice cannot buy 150 JWSTYES from the pool above) or may suffer from excessive slippage (buying 50 JWSTYES from the pool above will most certainly cost more than 25 ZTG).
+If the pool is too shallow, some trades may be impossible (Alice cannot buy 150 "Yes" from the pool above) or may suffer from excessive slippage (buying 50 "Yes" from the pool above will most certainly cost more than 25 ZTG).

 ## Further reading